LingyeWU/CompSci-Unit-2/README.md

 ![Diagram](work.gif)

 **_Problem(unfixed): there are some problem with the code that the LED is not able to display in order._**

+### 7. Developing the input system (Step one: Enter english text show in the serial monitor use the LCD screen)

 Evaluation
 ----------